 Five days after the Gaedel game, Veeck struck again with Grandstand Manager Night.
 He handed out placards printed with “Yes” and “No” to fans sitting behind the home dugout, and at key points in the game they were asked to call the plays: Steal?
 Bunt?
 Hit-and-run?
 Manager Taylor watched from a rocking chair, puffing his pipe, while the Browns beat the Athletics.

 The Internal Revenue Service brought Veeck down, although it had nothing to do with his own shaky finances.
-Cardinals owner Fred Saigh was convicted of income-tax evasion and was forced to sell his club.
-At first it looked as if Veeck had won; syndicates from Houston and Milwaukee put in bids.
+Cardinals owner Fred Saigh was convicted of income-tax evasion and forced to sell his club.
+At first it looked as if Veeck had won; a Houston group put in a bid.
 But August A. Busch Jr., owner of the giant Anheuser-Busch brewery, stepped up to keep the Cardinals in St. Louis.
-Veeck knew his game was over: “I wasn’t going to run Gussie Busch out of town.”
+Veeck knew his game was over: “I wasn’t going to run Gussie Busch out of town.”11

 Veeck was again searching for a way to get back into the game.
 He tried to buy the Philadelphia A’s and the Detroit Tigers.
 He worked with the governor of California on bringing major-league ball to the West Coast.
 He even negotiated to buy the Ringling Brothers and Barnum & Bailey Circus; he said people had been telling him for years that he belonged in a circus.
 He scouted for the Indians, where his friend Hank Greenberg was general manager, and spent one season running the Triple-A Miami Marlins.
 He served as a commentator on NBC-TV’s Game of the Week.